 ASMR injects the Internet with softness, kindness and empathy.
 As a form of digital intimacy, it offers comfort on demand, standing against the feeling of isolation that constant connectivity can deceptively breed.
 Anecdotally, ASMR is being used as a form of self-medication against the effects of loneliness, insomnia, stress, and anxiety.
 This is a cue to its success, and to its transcendental appeal.

-WEIRD SENSATION FEELS GOOD is the first exhibition of its kind to lift ASMR out from your screen and into public space.
-Step into an acoustically tuned environment and understand how people are deploying new and existing materials, tools, and forms of connectivity to negotiate a complex world.
+WEIRD SENSATION FEELS GOOD (Konstig känsla känns bra) is the first exhibition of its kind to lift ASMR out from your screen and into public space.
+Step into an acoustically tuned environment and understand how people are deploying new and existing tools and materials to negotiate a complex world.

 3Dio Sound, ANO ASMR, ASMRctica, Anders Tallsjö, Andreas Wannerstedt, Anson Fogel, Anthony Wilks, Björk, Bob Ross, Craig Richard, David Bull, FredsVoice ASMR, HaircutHarry, HidaMari Cooking, Holly Herndon + Claire Tolan, IKEA, Jennifer Allen, Life with MaK, Luca Iaconi-Stewart, Made in France ASMR, Marc Teyssier, MissASMR, PierreG ASMR, SHU AND TREE, The Slow Mo Guys, UNO ASMR, Wang & Söderström, WhisperingLife ASMR